JeroldGomez/e-commerce-website-optimization-analysis/README.md

 - Launching localized marketing campaigns and promotions to attract users from specific regions.

 #### b.
 Geographically-Tailored Website Features:
 Optimize website features based on geographic insights to accommodate diverse user preferences.
-Consider:

 - Customizing language options and currency settings to align with the preferences of users from different countries.
 - Showcasing region-specific products or promotions to enhance relevance for users in specific geographic locations.